 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that is highly specific, comprehensive, and well-structured.
-It lists concrete capabilities, includes abundant natural trigger terms, explicitly states when to apply the skill, and even provides a negative boundary to prevent conflicts with a related skill.
-The only minor concern is that the description is quite dense, but the information is all relevant and useful for skill selection.
+This is an excellent skill description that is comprehensive, specific, and well-structured.
+It clearly identifies the library, lists concrete capabilities, provides explicit trigger conditions including import path detection, and even includes a negative boundary with a cross-reference to avoid conflicts with a related skill.
+The only minor concern is that the description is quite dense and verbose, but the information density is justified given the breadth of the library's capabilities.

 | Dimension | Reasoning | Score |